0xjet/ccc/hostilities/hostilities.md

 >
 >Note that in some cases it's worth splitting an incident into different sub-incidents, where each incident covers one of the different steps.

-**\[TBD\]** List of security incidents.
-Give links for some of them and provide simple descr for others.
-Classify them and dicuss why.

 Assign classification label(s) to the following incidents:

 1. A security administrator discovers port scanning traces in a network log.